 The first rocket stands erected at the Santa Susana Field Laboratory were built at the Bowl Test Facility, or “Bowl.”
-Thanks to the Nazi designs brought to the U.S. after the war by SS officer and rocketeer Wernher von Braun, these five stands built in 1949 played a crucial role in America’s burgeoning rocket program.
+Thanks to the Nazi designs brought to the U.S. after the war by SS officer and rocketeer Wernher von Braun, these three stands built in 1949 played a crucial role in America’s burgeoning rocket program.
 Bowl developed the first tube-wall thrust chamber design for the Navaho rocket in 1953 and was key to the development of the Redstone, Thor, Jupiter, Atlas, and Saturn-V rockets.

 Today, the inactive site sits with polluted soil, contaminated with fuel hydrocarbons and polycyclic aromatic hydrocarbons, or PAHs.
 Runoff from Bowl snakes its way down through exclusive Bell Canyon and into the Los Angeles River.
 Diesel pollution in site soil measures up to 28,000 parts per million, as we reported in our July 22, 2004 Los Angeles CityBeat & ValleyBeat sidebar article “Blinded by the Light.”
 That level of diesel is tens of thousands of times its “Field Action Level,” or FAL, where government-mandated remediation is supposed to take place.

 Benzopyrene, a colorless PAH that targets DNA, was found at Bowl up to 630 parts per billion with detection in five of 53 samples.
 All five samples were over the FAL.
 The highest sample was also 63 times the EPA “preliminary remediation goal” for benzopyrene which is a standard created to contain fatal cancers from pollutants to no more than one in a million people.